objetos/p5.quadrille.js/docs/md/docs/io/magnitude.md

 # `magnitude()`

-Returns the number of non-empty cells in the given row of the quadrille [memory2D](/docs/props#memory2d) internal representation.
+Returns the number of non-empty cells of a given quadrille row.

 # Syntax